- Are mice invading your home?

 - Only use poison inside the home.
 Don’t place it outside where a pet could accidentally eat it.

 - Wear gloves when handling the bait.
 Dispose of the gloves afterwards & wash your hands thoroughly.

 - Store extra bait containers or poison in a safe location out of the reach of pets or children.

 3. How to get rid of mice using natural methods

 Natural methods for getting rid of mice include the use of deterrents like strong smells that drive the mice away.
-Peppermint and moth balls are both known to be effective mouse deterrents See our article on Getting Rid of Mice with Strong Smells for some specific tips.
+Peppermint and used kitty litter are both known to be effective mouse deterrents.
+See our article on Getting Rid of Mice with Strong Smells for some specific tips.

 Getting a cat or a rodent hunting dog like a terrier is another very natural way to get rid of mice.
 Did you know that rat terriers earned their name for their skill at hunting rats?

 4. Get Rid of Mice by calling in a professional mouse exterminator.